EOL/publishing/doc/trait-bank-dumps.md

     export CHUNK=50000
     ruby -r ./lib/traits_dumper.rb -e TraitsDumper.main

-## Via `rake` using neography

-The `dump_traits` family of `rake` commands is intended to create Traitbank dumps, which anyone can download, from the main web site or from the opendata site (depending on how we eventually decide to deploy them).

 At present (October 2018) the scripts are driven entirely from the neo4j graphdb.
 This is based on the hypothesis that when people say they want "all the traits", then all the information they need will be